* This is the Consumer Version. *

 Autoimmune Disorders During Pregnancy

 Antiphospholipid syndrome, which causes blood clots to form too easily or excessively, can cause a miscarriage or stillbirth.
-Pregnant women may develop high blood pressure or preeclampsia (a type of high blood pressure that occurs during pregnancy—see Preeclampsia and Eclampsia).
+Pregnant women may develop high blood pressure or preeclampsia (a type of high blood pressure that occurs during pregnancy).
 The fetus may not grow as expected.

-If a woman has antiphospholipid syndrome, she is usually treated with anticoagulants and with low-dose aspirin during pregnancy and for 6 wk postpartum.
+If a woman has antiphospholipid syndrome, she is usually treated with anticoagulants and with low-dose aspirin during pregnancy and for 6 weeks after delivery.
 Such treatment can prevent blood clots and pregnancy complications from developing.

-Lupus (see Systemic Lupus Erythematosus (SLE)) may appear for the first time, worsen, or become less severe during pregnancy.
+Lupus may appear for the first time, worsen, or become less severe during pregnancy.
 How a pregnancy affects the course of lupus cannot be predicted, but the most common time for flare-ups is immediately after delivery.

 Women who develop lupus often have a history of repeated miscarriages, fetuses that do not grow as much as expected, and preterm delivery.
 If women have complications due to lupus (such as kidney damage or high blood pressure), the risk of death for the fetus or newborn and for the woman is increased.
 Problems related to lupus can be minimized if the following are done: